-The Volunteer Toolkit (VTK) is a customizable digital planning tool for troop leaders and co-leaders to easily manage their troop year-round and deliver easy, fun troop meetings.
-Accessible via desktop and mobile devices, the VTK saves you time and energy all year long, so that you can focus on unleashing the G.I.R.L (Go-getter, Innovator, Risk-taker, Leader)TM in every girl, ensuring she has every opportunity she deserves to build a lifetime of leadership, success, and adventure.
+The Volunteer Toolkit is a customizable digital planning tool for troop leaders and co-leaders to conveniently manage their troop year-round and deliver easy, fun troop meetings.
+Accessible via desktop and mobile devices, the Volunteer Toolkit saves you time and energy all year long, so you can focus on ensuring every girl has the opportunities she deserves to build a lifetime of leadership, success, and adventure.

-Girls have more fun when they can shape their own experiences, do hands-on activities, and work together as teams.
-With the VTK, girls and leaders can explore meeting topics and program activities together, and follow the fun as they plan their Girl Scout year.
+With the Volunteer Toolkit, girls and leaders can explore meeting topics and program activities together and follow the fun as they plan their Girl Scout year.
 Through the Volunteer Toolkit, troop leaders can:

-- Plan the troop's calendar year and meeting schedule. - Email parents/caregivers with one click. - View the troop roster, renew girl memberships, and update girl contact information. - View meeting plans for Journeys and badges, including suggested tracks for multi-level groups (K-5 and 6-12). - Customize meeting agendas to fit your unique troop. - Explore individual meeting plans that show a breakdown of every step, including a list of materials needed, editable time allotments for each activity within a meeting, and printable meeting aids. - Record girls' attendance at meetings and their badge and Journey achievements. - Add council or custom events to the troop's calendar. - Submit troop's finance reports (depending on the council's process). - Easily locate both national and local council resources, such as Safety Activity Checkpoints.
+- Plan the troop's calendar year and meeting schedule. - Email parents/caregivers with one click. - View the troop roster, renew girls' membership, and update girls' contact information.

+- View meeting plans for Journeys and badges, including suggested tracks for multi-level groups (K-5 and 6-12). - Customize meeting agendas to fit your unique troop. - Explore individual meeting plans that show a breakdown of every step, including a list of materials needed, editable time allotments for each activity within a meeting, and printable meeting aids. - Record girls' attendance at meetings and their badge and Journey achievements. - Add council or custom events to the troop's calendar. - Submit your troop's finance reports (depending on the council's process). - Easily locate both national and local council resources, such as Safety Activity Checkpoints.